sukster/qradar2sentinel/README.md

 <br><br>

 ### Create Key Vault
 In Azure portal and go to Key Vaults and click Create.
+Select the subscription and the resource group we just created.
+We will call the key vault "qradar-api".

 <img width="909" height="830" alt="image" src="https://github.com/user-attachments/assets/77f5246e-4f52-475c-9de0-2961b90f9f0c" />

-You may leave the recovery options to default settings.
+For the rest of the configuration settings on the key vault leave the defaults.